 If the page or version hasn't been published, you can select View current draft.
 If you have published the page, you also have the option of View live page.
 Both of these options will allow you to preview the page and interact with its elements in the same way as your users.

 Are pages independent of themes?

 The pages listed under Theme Pages in your left hand nav are theme specific.
 If you delete a theme in Shopify, all content or pages within that theme will be deleted as well.
-Custom pages, which can be found at the bottom of the left hand nav, are not theme specific and can be made available across any theme.
+Landing pages, which can be found at the bottom of the left hand nav, are not theme specific and can be made available across any theme.

 If I update my base theme, will my H1-H6 styles update?

 If you update your base theme, any templates or content using h1, h2, etc tags will update to match the new themes styles for those tags.